-At the Spa Tower, Chaos hovers with a weight spell over a connecting set of outdoor baths, laden with relaxing toweled minions.
-It’s not important that they don’t have any genatalia to hide or hair to put up – it just feels appropriate to have towels for a public bath, is all.
+At Spa Tower, Chaos hovers with a weight spell over a connecting set of outdoor baths, laden with relaxing toweled minions.
+It’s not so important that they don’t have any genitalia to hide or hair to put up – it just feels appropriate to have towels for a public bath, is all.

-The Overlord receives a set of lackadaisical greetings from a few dozen of his minions as he glides across one of the tower’s many outer ledge pools, this particular one styled after a woodland Onsen, inspired by the time Chaos visited a dimension with a Japan and sat in a bath while also freaking out everyone there.
+The Overlord receives a set of lackadaisical greetings from a few dozen of his minions as he glides across one of the tower’s many outer ledge pools, this particular one styled after a woodland onsen.
+It was inspired by a time Chaos visited a dimension with a Japan and bathed about, while also freaking out everyone there.
 He felt unappreciated, so he just decided to bring the atmosphere home.

 Chaos hovers along and lands past the bath, reverting his weight by undoing the spell just as quickly and silently as he had cast it upon himself – there really are some magics so simple to him that the thought alone causes The Verses to bend to his will.
 With a single tap on the ground, he rockets off down the steps to the core of the tower, past the secured boundary.

 About twenty security minions strike up to the position of attention with their hyper-enchanted weaponry.
-Some have rifles, others swords, and still others hands and fists at the right.
+Some have rifles, others swords, and still others with hands and fists at the ready.

-Portaling right in is directly against his own orders, and even he’s clever enough to remember that – there’s a procedure to follow here.
+Portaling straight into the place is directly against his own orders, and even he’s clever enough to remember that – there’s a procedure to follow here.

 “Hey dudes,” the minuscule but enormously intelligent Towerne Infrastructure Minion snorts.
 “Big O’s on his way over he- oh, I see it’s showtime already!” he fixes himself with a chuckle as he brushes off his architect’s smock, which is identical to an average smock, with the slight difference of it being exclusively for architects.